GaloisInc/swanky/README.md

 * A `commitment` module, which provides a `Commitment` trait and an implementation `ShaCommitment` using SHA-256.
 * A `utils` module, which contains useful utility functions.
+* Marker traits `SemiHonest` and `Malicious` for enforcing security properties on specific implementations.

 **`scuttlebutt` should be considered unstable and under active development until version 1.0 is released**